 Legally, yes, moreover the declaration is not very complicated to fill via the online form of the ARCEP (We can help).
-What is complicated is to manage the numbering resources, hence the subject of the re-allocation of numbers.
-In this case, the responsibility lies with the allocated operator who provides the numbers and who ensures that the regulation on these numbers is respected, it is therefore necessary that there is a technical and commercial link between the allocated operator, the service provider, and the end-user on the use of these numbers.
-This includes sharing with the declared operator end-user information and use cases so that the operator and the service provider can together ensure that the resources provided correspond to the authorized usage and that the operator can meet all its regulatory obligations.
+What is complicated is managing the numbering resources, hence the subject of the re-allocation of numbers.
+In this case, the responsibility lies with the allocated operator who provides the numbers and who ensures that the regulation on these numbers is respected, it is, therefore, necessary that there is a technical and commercial link between the allocated operator, the service provider, and the end-user on the use of these numbers.
+This includes sharing with the declared operator end-user information and use cases so that the operator and the service provider can together ensure that the resources provided correspond to the authorized user and that the operator can meet all its regulatory obligations.
 Choose wisely your provider, there must be full transparency between the two of you!

 What are authenticated mobile/fixed numbers?

 Authenticated numbers are mobile or fixed numbers allowing to ensure that the end-user of the number has the authorization of the assigner for this use which reduces the risk of number spoofing